Atlassian Data Center architecture and infrastructure options

 To help you out, we came up with reference profiles for each product (Small, Medium, Large, and XLarge).
 These references list what metrics to collect, along with what their values say about your instance's size.

-The right Data Center architecture for you depends largely on which features and capabilities your organization needs.
-Data Center comes with exclusive security, compliance, and administration features, many of which are available on non-clustered architecture.
-Our feature guides provide a detailed overview of what’s included for each option:
+Your architecture requirements will largely depend on which features and capabilities your organization needs.
+Our feature guides provide a detailed overview of what’s included:

 - Jira Server and Data Center feature comparison